A responsive design responds to different display sizes by changing the size and layout depending on the device.

 9) Mobile Visitors from Social Sites:

-If you’re heading toward to place marketing, blogging and social media content in your website, you have most likely been seeing increased mobile traffic.
+If you’re heading toward placing marketing, blogging and social media content on your website, you have most likely been seeing increased mobile traffic.

 According to different surveys done by various sites that 56% of social media usage is through smartphones.

 Google recommends Responsive Web Design (RWD) is the best way to target smartphone users, and also favours mobile-optimized sites when producing results for searches performed on a mobile device.

 From an SEO perspective, a single website is the best option.

 Separate mobile websites have their own code and URL.
 Whereas, responsive websites use only one set of pages and files and one URL.

 Thus, making it simpler and more efficient for the Google search engine to crawl, index and organize content and avoid issues of duplicate content.

 BugRaptors rely on that there are no shortcuts to success.
 A product must work perfectly, without exceptions, if it hopes to succeed.
 But that’s easy to say than doing it.